 Autumn weather can be hard to dress for.
 It can be bright and cold, warm and wet, and everything in between, often in just one day.
 Adaptable autumn cycling gear is best.

 The best autumn cycling clothing options are garments you can layer, and versatile pieces of kit.
 Things like merino base layers and tops and waterproof shell jackets are great options.
-Have a look at our Best Commuter Jackets guide for some inspiration.

 5. Break out the yellow - time to Hi-Viz!